 How do you treat wrist pain?

-Chronic wrist pain can be treated in a few ways.
+Chronic wrist and hand pain can be treated in a few ways.
 It’s important to try to avoid pinching the carpal tunnel, and one item that is really beneficial for this is a wrist splint.
 A wrist splint works effectively by holding the wrist in a neutral position so nerves can flow freely in your wrist.
 If you are experiencing a lot of pain and swelling, a cold pack can help to reduce this.
 Anti-inflammatory drugs such as aspirin or ibuprofen may also help to reduce the sharp pain in wrist.

 When should I see a doctor for wrist pain?

 A professional doctorate of physical therapy can help evaluate the cause of your wrist problems and assist with solutions.
 If you have tried the above treatments and are still experiencing severe pain in the wrist or looking for additional ways to prevent sharp pains while bending the wrist in the future, a physical therapist or occupational therapist can help.
-The Ivy Rehab Network has many clinics and therapists that are experts in the hand & wrist, and can help alleviate chronic wrist pain.
-Our specialists know how to treat sharp pain in the wrist with nonsurgical treatment so relieve swelling and numbness.
+The Ivy Rehab Network has many clinics and therapists that are experts in the hand & wrist, and can help alleviate chronic hand and wrist pain.
+Our specialists know how to treat sharp pain in the wrist and other common symptoms with nonsurgical treatment so relieve swelling and numbness.
 You can book an appointment at your nearest location by clicking here.